• Skip to main content

 Communication is necessary.

-sexual relationships can be tough to talk about.
+Due to social stigmas around sex and personal feelings of vulnerability when discussing it, our sexual relationships can be tough to talk about.
 Studies suggest that we’re scared of receiving negative reactions to our thoughts about sex, so it’s tempting to dodge any potential embarrassment or rejection by not discussing it at all!
 Yet research shows that anxiety about sex-related communication leads to decreased sexual satisfaction, harming our relationships in the long run.

 Communication seems to be worth the risk.
 A study published in the Journal of Consulting and Clinical Psychology observed the communication habits of 76 heterosexual couples and found significant connections between interpersonal communication and sexual satisfaction.
 Luckily, the more we know about the importance of communication, the more people are encouraged to bring sex into their partner-to-partner conversations.
 For LGBTQ youth in 2015, communication was one of the “most salient sexual and relationship concerns” that couples wanted to work on.
 This suggests that, as a society, we’re headed in a healthier, more open direction.

-through during and after pregnancy made it so that I was only interested in having sex during one week every month right after my period.
+I can speak from personal experience.
+With my husband and I, the hormonal changes I went through during and after pregnancy made it so that I was only interested in having sex during one week every month right after my period.
 Yes –– one week out of every four to five!
 At other times, I just didn’t think about sex and was too tired most days to even consider it.
 I didn’t think it posed an issue until my husband finally spoke to me about feeling neglected and worried that I was no longer attracted to him, which was not the case.
 After our discussion, he understood my perspective better, and in turn, I made a conscious effort to make sure he knew my attraction was still there.

 We’ve gotten to a point where we are very open with one another about changes in our sex life, and we make sure to always reach a common ground when discussing it.
 This has made both of us happy and has definitely strengthened our relationship.